szorfein/paranoid-ninja/README.md

 A complete howto can be found [here](https://github.com/szorfein/Gentoo-ZFS/wiki/12.privacy).

 ## Systemd service
-The script install 2 services, for ethernet card:
+The Makefile install 2 services, one for ethernet card:

     # systemctl start paranoid@<interface>

-And wifi card:
+And one for the wifi card:

     # systemctl start paranoid-wifi@<interface>